remotelearner/moodle-block_grade_me/docs/development.md

 ## Setup Local Dev Environment

 1. You will need Node.js/NPM installed on your computer.
 You can check if you already have Node.js installed by running `node -v`, if you see a version number, it’s installed.
 If not, follow installation instructions for your OS here: [https://nodejs.org/](https://nodejs.org/).
-2. Navigate to the plugin root directory in the command line and install the plugin dependencies: `npm install`.
-You may need to run `sudo npm install` depending on OS permissions.
+2. Navigate to the plugin root directory in the command line and install the plugin dependencies: `npm ci`.
+You may need to run `sudo npm ci` depending on OS permissions.
+We use `npm ci` instead of `npm install` here to preserve a consistent dev environment by forcing the install to read from the package-lock.json file.
+This will produce a faster and more reliable dev environment across teams/products.
+Read more here about why ci here: [https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable.html](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable.html)

 ## Working with SCSS